Read time: 5 minutes

 Computers and smartphones have profoundly influenced the way we use our brains.
 Their impact on our brain function can be both beneficial and detrimental.
 These devices have expanded access to information, improved communication, and enhanced productivity.
-But their excessive and indiscriminate use can lead to negative consequences.
-Constant connectivity and multitasking on computers and smartphones fragments our attentio and impairs concentration.
+However, their excessive and indiscriminate use can lead to negative consequences.
+Constant connectivity and multitasking on computers and smartphones fragment our attention and impair concentration.
 The instant gratification and constant stimuli offered by these devices can be overwhelming and may accelerate brain aging.
-This leads to reduced memory retention, and decreased critical thinking skills.
+This leads to reduced memory retention and decreases critical thinking skills.

 Here are 8 brain exercises to keep your brain sharp and healthy as you get older.

 Puzzles and brainteasers provide mental stimulation and promote cognitive health.
 Solving puzzles challenges various cognitive skills, including problem-solving, logical reasoning, pattern recognition, and memory.
 Regular engagement in these activities can improve cognitive flexibility, enhance memory retention, and sharpen overall cognitive abilities.
 Got some time to spare or waiting for something?
 You’ll find that these activities are an inexpensive way to pass the time.
 Many dollar stores or big box stores offer books of puzzles at a variety for a variety of experience levels.
 This makes them a valuable tool for keeping the brain active and delaying age-related cognitive decline.